FrancesCoronel/apprenticeships/README.md

 1.  🍴 [Fork this repo](https://github.com/fvcproductions/apprenticeships#fork-destination-box)
 2.  🔨 View the contributing guidelines at [CONTRIBUTING.md](CONTRIBUTING.md)
-3.  👥 Add yourself as a contributor under the credits section
+3.  👥 Add yourself as a contributor in the credits section
 4.  🔧 [Open a new pull request](https://github.com/fvcproductions/apprenticeships/compare)
 5.  🎉 Get your pull request approved - success!